Previous X-Ray or Scan Films

 - You may be asked to remove any jewellery, depending on the type of examination you are having.
 Therefore, it’s a good idea to wear as little as possible on the day of your appointment.

 - When you arrive at any of our Adelaide radiology clinics, please QR scan in and one of our friendly receptionists will greet you and ensure that you have all of the necessary referral information.
 This will include information from your referring clinician, your contact details, and your Medicare and/or pension card details.
 We require this information each time you visit, so even if you have been to Australian Radiology Clinics before, please ensure that you have this information with you.

 - It is always helpful if you can arrive 10 minutes before your appointment.
 Once you have checked in with our receptionist, you will be asked to take a seat in the waiting room until your technician is ready to begin your examination.
 If your radiology exam requires you to complete additional paperwork, you will have the opportunity to do this while you wait for your scheduled appointment time.

 - If you would like your electronic images and radiology report to be sent to a different clinician (rather than the one who referred you to Australian Radiology Clinics), please let us know and we will be happy to arrange this for you. (***Online imaging/report login access via Zedlink is only available to Doctors, Specialists and Allied Health Professionals).

-Our friendly and experienced reception team is always on hand to discuss the requirements for our bulk billing radiology services, as well as any other information you need about our procedures or making an appointment.
+Our friendly and experienced reception team is always on hand to discuss the requirements regarding our bulk billing radiology services, as well as any other information you need about our procedures or making an appointment.